My neighbour has knotweed in their garden and I’m afraid of it coming to mine. What can I do about it?

 What is the cost of treating knotweed?

-Each situation is unique but we will give you a firm competitive quote within a day of the site visit.
-We have consistently given the lowest quotes in the industry since our formation.
+Each situation is unique but we will give you a firm competitive quote within 48 hours of the site visit.

 Will my good plants and lawn be ruined by your treatments?